 What is it about female friendships that can send us right back to junior high?
 Most of the time I tend to think that at 37 years old, I am well past all that girl drama.
-I have lots wonderful acquaintances, but only a very small handful of people I would consider my close friends, my “people.”
+I have lots of wonderful acquaintances, but only a very small handful of people I would consider my close friends and my “people.”

-Those are the ones I trust completely, the ones I can pour my heart out to, and the ones who I know will be there for me no matter what, the ones who are immune to all the jealousy and pettiness and cattiness that so often crops up between us women.
-They are the ones for which no explanation is necessary when we haven’t talked for a while, the ones who can pick up exactly where we left off, like no time has passed.
+Those are the ones I trust completely, the ones I can pour my heart out to, the ones who I know will be there for me no matter what, and the ones who are immune to all the jealousy and pettiness and cattiness that so often crops up between us women.
+They are the ones for which no explanation is necessary when we haven’t talked for a while, the ones who can pick up exactly where we left off as if no time has passed.
 The ones who understand that life gets crazy sometimes, and don’t take it personally.